 Why is a softball bigger than a baseball?

-It’s the safer option, especially in light of how softball fields are smaller than baseball fields.
+It’s a safer option, especially in light of how softball fields are smaller than baseball fields.
 The bigger softball doesn’t go as fast after a batter hits it, and players aren’t able to throw the ball as hard as they would with a baseball.
 If the ball hits a player, the resulting injury won’t be as serious.

 What type of softball should a team use?

 That depends on what the team is using a softball for.
-In general, you should use regulation softballs for actual games, and these must be certified for your league.
+In general, you should use regulation slow pitch softballs for actual games, and these must be certified for your league.
 You can also use non-regulation balls for batting and fielding practice.